willsowerbutts/unacpm/README.txt

 These commands assume you have used 16 slices on disk /dev/sdx and that your new UNA CP/M partition is the first on the disk.

+UNA CP/M prints flags for each disk.
+Here's a description of each flag:

+  "MBR": An MBR partition map was found on the disk

+  "CPM": A type 0x32 partition was found on the disk

+  "FGN": A foreign partition was found on the disk

+  "IGN": A type 0x05 or 0x0F partition was found on the disk (and ignored)

+  "CFG": A valid UNA CP/M saved configuration block was found on the disk

+  "BOOT": This is the disk from which UNA BIOS booted

+The RAM disk will be formatted if it does not appear to contain a valid CP/M file system (typically only following a cold boot).
+The RAM disk flags will contain the annotation "(formatted)" to indicate this.

 = Running UNA CP/M =